Are you interested in becoming a U.S. Foreign Service Officer (FSO)/diplomat in 2026? Then this is the guide for you!

 The application is the first opportunity the Board of Examiners (BEX) has to learn who you are.

-Many candidates treat the application as a resume formality and overlook that this is a crucial opportunity to notify BEX about why you are qualified for your chosen career track.
+Many candidates treat the application as a resume formality and overlook that it is a crucial opportunity to explain to BEX why they are qualified for their chosen career track.

 The main sections of the application are: